coralproject/ask-docs/docs_dir/products/askuserguide.md

 - **Required:** If a question is very important you may want to make it required.
 You can make any question required by clicking the checkbox in the expanded question.

 - **Reader Info:** One key feature of Ask is the ability to designate certain questions as personal information, connecting contributions to your users’ existing on-site identity.
-Enabling a question as "Reader Info" also makes it easier for you to connect a response to it's author when [creating your gallery]().
+Enabling a question as "Reader Info" also makes it easier for you to connect a response to its author when [creating your gallery]().
 Questions that have been selected as Reader Info will display the 'icon needed' icon when collapsed.

-Ask also allows you to **ADD AGGREGATION**
+Ask also allows you to **ADD AGGREGATION** totals to the API.

->  /*
->
->  Andrew to add copy here.
->
->  */
+Selecting this option in certain question types adds totals to the [API](https://medium.freecodecamp.com/what-is-an-api-in-english-please-b880a3214a82#.cxbmkltik) of your Ask form, which you can then use to create visualizations of the data.
+If you'd like more information about this, [get in touch.](https://coralproject.net/contact.html)

 #### Reordering, Duplicating, and Deleting Questions